-How can youth and in particular Swiss Youth for Climate's delegates be engaged in these international events?
+How can youth and in particular Swiss Youth for Climate's delegates make a difference in these international events?

 We have been engaged in various constituencies (see below the existing UN constituencies) but mostly in YOUNGO (= official youth constituency of the UNFCCC for Youth NGOs).
 Constituencies are important as they are the formal entry point of our views.
-Furthermore they also allow us to write submissions, to give interventions and to meet high level people such as the Executive Director of the UNFCCC, Patricia Espinosa.
+Furthermore they also allow us to write submissions, to propose interventions, and to meet high-level individuals such as the Executive Director of the UNFCCC, Patricia Espinosa.
 Leading up to COP, our participating members invest a few days to meet and prepare the SYFC COP strategy.

 The nine constituencies are:

-Why get engaged?
+Why be engaged?
 And what is the actual power of youth in these conferences?

 What’s a “Global Focal Point”?

 Focal Points liaise between the youth members of YOUNGO and the UNFCCC.
 They work as moderators, collect the inputs from young people all around the world and engage in translating them into proposals to the UNFCCC and the UN delegates.
-Normally, the Global Focal Points serve for one year and new pioneers get elected during each COP.
-However, due to the corona pandemic, COP26 got postponed and with it their mandate got extended for another year making them the focal points in charge for the longest mandate ever.
+Normally, the Global Focal Points serve for one year and new pioneers are elected during each COP.
+However, due to the corona pandemic, COP26 got postponed and with it, their mandate was extended for another year, making them the focal points in charge of the longest mandate ever.